jonashackt/vagrant-ansible-on-appveyor/README.md

 I´d really want to test bigger Infrastructure-as-Code projects like https://github.com/jonashackt/kubernetes-the-ansible-way and therefore need Vagrant running on a CI system (I don´t want to setup or host the CI system myself).

+And no, Docker-in-Docker won´t suffice here!

+## Why not TravisCI (or CircleCI)?

 Problem is: my beloved TravisCI doesn´t support Vagrant - see https://stackoverflow.com/questions/31828555/using-vagrant-on-cloud-ci-services

 I really tested it out, just have a look into the first commits of this repository, you should find some links to Travis.
 Especially tried to switch all possible environments (see https://docs.travis-ci.com/user/reference/overview/#virtualisation-environment-vs-operating-system), but sadly none worked for me.
 Here´s the `.travis.yml` I ended up ([which didn´t work](https://travis-ci.org/jonashackt/vagrant-ansible-on-travisci/builds/456418110)):